cmsflash/cmsflash.github.io/index.md

 **SenseTime**, Hong Kong

 - Jun.
 2017 - Present.
-- *Research Intern, Perception of Objects Team, SenseTime Research*
+- *Research Intern, Intelligent Perception and Services Team, Smart City Group*
 - Developed a research project template that facilitated a team of ~40 to transition from Caffe to PyTorch.
 - Conducted academic research projects listed in [Research Experience](#research-experience).